Federation of Genealogical Societies

 ZOOM Presentation

-Guests are welcome to attend this free event.
-If interested, send an email to the society at scgs@scgsca.org no later than 4 p.m., May 31st to request a Zoom link invitation.
+Guests are welcome to attend this FREE event.
+If interested, send an email to the society at scgs@scgsca.org no later than 4:00 p.m., December 6th to request an invitation.
+More information on events can be found on the society’s website at www.scgsca.org and Facebook page at www.facebook.com/SCGSCA

 10:00 am